beyonddream/practical_haskell/Errata.md

 page 129
 In such a case, you call graphFromEdges, which takes a list of triples, (value, key, [key]), the latest component being the aforementioned list of neighbors should be "last component"

+page 144
+"The special property of binary trees is that any node in the left subtree will hold only those values smaller than the one in the node..." should be "The special property of binary search trees..."